SpectraL519/cpp-ap/README.md

 ## Overview

-`CPP-AP` is a lightweight and feature-rich command-line argument parsing library, designed as an alternative to `boost::program_options`.
-It offers a modern, intuitive interface allowing for straightforward argument configuration and parsing.
+`CPP-AP` is a lightweight and feature-rich command-line argument parsing library for the C++20 and newer standards, designed as an alternative to `boost::program_options`.
+It offers a modern and intuitive interface allowing for straightforward argument configuration and parsing.

 > [!NOTE]
 > [v1.0](https://github.com/SpectraL519/cpp-ap/commit/9a9e5360766b732f322ae2efe3cf5ec5f9268eef) of the library has been developed for the *Team Programming* course at the *Wrocław University of Science and Technology*.